- Purchase the complete Expat Arrivals France Guide (PDF)

 Compulsory deductions for income tax and social security are the norm in the French tax system.
 Taxes are imposed on those who work, reside and invest in France.

 Roughly 21 percent of a resident's gross income will go into social security deductions.
-However, a further income tax of between five percent and 40 percent may be imposed on net income.
+And a further income tax of between five and 40 percent may be imposed on net income.
 This progressive system is tiered, which means those with a high income will pay significantly more tax than a lower-income worker.
 Those who own property or are self-employed are subject to additional taxes, making starting a business in France an unattractive proposition for most foreigners.

 Recovering Value Added Tax (VAT) upon leaving France